bbauska/JS-InterviewQuestions-JS/README.md

 <h3>169: What is the importance of the “name” attribute of a <form> tag?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-When a Form object is created, the name attribute is stored as an element in the form[] array of the Document object, and it is also stored in the properties of the Document objects.
+<p>When a Form object is created, the name attribute is stored as an element in
+the form[] array of the Document object, and it is also stored in the properties of the Document objects.
 So, after defining a <form name=”formName”>, it will be easy to refer the Form object using